makersmakingchange/Willow-Joystick/README.md

 ## Overview
 <!--- A brief summary of the project.
 What it does, who it is for, how much it costs. --->
-The Willow joystick is a low force joystick that builds off the magnetic gimbal from the LipSync.
-The Willow is intended to fill a gap in the Makers Making Change joystick selection and provide a low force option similar to something like the Feather joystick.
+The Willow joystick is a low force joystick, designed for users with low strength or range of motion that have difficulty using the higher force joysticks on the MMC site.

 The Willow is made up of the Willow Joystick and the Willow Hub.
-The Joystick is the primary user interface and contains a low-force Hall-Effect joytick.
+The Joystick is the primary user interface and contains a low-force Hall-Effect joystick.
 The Hub has a display that provides a graphical interface for independently adjusting settings, as well as it provides the connection to the host device and up to three external assistive switches with 3.5 mm jacks.

-The Willow is compatible with a range of host devices that are able to support a USB Mouse, a USB Gamepad and/or a Bluetooth Mouse.
+The Willow uses a modified version of the LipSync firmware and is compatible with a range of host devices that can support a USB Mouse, a USB Gamepad and/or a Bluetooth Mouse.
 Compatible devices include PC and Mac computers and laptops, Android, iOS, and Windows smartphone and tablets, and the Xbox Adaptive Controller.

+The joystick requires 25 grams of force to operate and comes with 7 different swappable toppers.
+It has adaptors for both ¼-20 mounting arms and RAM B ball mount arms and has an optional nonslip base for use on a table.
+There is also a modifiable wrist ramp to help raise a user’s wrist while using the joystick.

 The device is comprised of off-the-shelf electronics and hardware, a custom PCB and 3D printed parts.
 The overall cost of materials (including materials required in bulk) for a single build is about $180 (plus shipping).
 In larger quantities, the cost of materials is closer to $135.